-While the establishment and maintenance of social assistance programmes has been shown to be, in principle, affordable even for poorer countries29, these programmes nevertheless face competing priorities for allocations from country's finances.
+While the establishment and maintenance of social assistance programmes are in principle affordable, even for poorer countries28, these programmes nevertheless face competing priorities for allocations from the country's finances.
 Seekings (2016, p.
-24)30 showed that there is a "feasibility gap" between technical feasibility of social protection guarantees and their political and social acceptance: "The political ceiling on reforms is far lower than the ceiling suggested in technical studies of fiscal space."
-These have to do with competing normative views and political rewards; bridging that gap is the role of the process of national dialogue and public engagements.
+24)29 showed that there is a "feasibility gap" between the technical feasibility of social protection guarantees and their political and social acceptance: "The political ceiling on reforms is far lower than the ceiling suggested in technical studies of fiscal space."
+These have to do with competing normative views and political rewards; bridging that gap is the role of national dialogue and public engagements.